How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 How do you transfer a property from a parent to a son/daughter?

-The answer to the above question is that if a mother or father is alive, you transfer property through a gift.
+The answer to the above question is that if a parent is alive, you transfer property by gift.

-If your parents have passed away, follow the inheritance procedure for the property transfer.
-It involves obtaining a legal heir certificate, transfer documents, and registering the transfer.
+If your parents have passed away, follow the inheritance process to transfer.
+It involves obtaining a legal heir certificate, transferring documents, and registering the transfer.

 Likewise, if your father or mother is alive, your parents can gift their property to a son or daughter.